Choosing a college in the United States is no easy decision, not least because there are so many types of universities, colleges and schools.

 An undergraduate degree in the liberal arts takes four years to complete, covering humanities, sciences and social sciences.

-In some departments of the college, which was established in 1793, the teaching is modelled on the traditional tutorial system at the University of Oxford and the University of Cambridge in the UK, in which students are taught one-to-one or in small groups.
+The college was established in 1793 and in some departments the teaching is modelled on the tutorial system at the universities of Oxford and Cambridge in the UK, where students are taught one-to-one or in small groups.

 Student experience at US universities

 What is it like to study at a liberal arts college?

 Brits in America: changing perceptions of women-only universities